Travel and Bursary

-Some students are eligible for financial support for the costs that they might encounter as part of their studies.
-Find out your eligibility and what might be on offer for you.
+Some students are eligible for financial support for the costs that they might encounter as part of their studies e.g. travel, meals, resources, kit, equipment or materials.

-• Is your household income £27,000* or below OR are you in care, a care leaver or living independently?
+If your household income is £50,000* or below OR are you in care, a care leaver or living independently apply to the bursary before applying for a travel pass.

 If you have any questions, please do not hesitate to contact our Bursary Administrators on: